MohammadrezaFarahmand/Shopping-store/README.md

 You will also see any lint err
 Launches the test runne
-See the section about [running tests](htts://facogihu.ir-rt-appdo/unig-ttfo oe inforatio Builds the app for production to the
+See the section about [running tests](htts://facogihu.ir-rt-appdo/unig-ttfo oe inforatio Builds the app for production to th
 It correctly bundles React in production mde andoptiizehebl orte st errmane.
 The build is minified and the filenames include theh Your app is ready to be d